Emmanuelle Auriol

 Emmanuelle Auriol (born 5 December 1966 in Toulouse) is a French economist.
 She is chair of the Women in Economics (WinE) Committee.

-Biography
+Career

-Auriol is an IDEI researcher, a member of the Toulouse School of Economics (TSE) and professor of economics at the University of Aix-Marseille (1996-1997) and Toulouse I (1998-).
+Auriol is an IDEI researcher, a member of the Toulouse School of Economics (TSE) and professor of economics at the University of Aix-Marseille (1996–1997) and Toulouse I (1998-).
 She is mainly devoted to the study of the regulation and organization theory, including industrial organization and the economics of development.

-Auriol is a regular contributor to Le Monde and the economic press.
+Auriol is a fellow of the European Economic Association.
+She is also a regular contributor to Le Monde and the economic press.

+Political positions

-In 2015, as a solution to the problems posed by illegal immigration, Auriol proposed in Liberation to "legalize economic immigration by selling visas to people who wish to work with us."
-She is a fellow of the European Economic Association.
+In 2015, as a solution to the problems posed by illegal immigration, Auriol proposed in Libération to "legalize economic immigration by selling visas to people who wish to work with us."
+In 2021, she was the co-author of a government-sponsored report that described how France's growth has been hampered by its immigration policies.

+Ahead of the 2017 French presidential election, Auriol publicly endorsed Emmanuel Macron's candidacy.